 Condens is great for storing and sharing research data, but it's best as a post-interview project.
 It doesn't offer any support with setting up user interviews, live recording or note-taking.

-Condens does not provide a lot of features for data management, like workspace fields, custom vocabulary, and API.
+Condens does not provide a lot of features for data management like auto-tagging, custom vocabulary, and API.

 The integrations are also limited, with a lot of users complaining about how difficult it is to migrate data to Miro boards, for instance.